trixmoe/patchwrt/README.md

-# Versioned Patch System
+# PatchWrt

-Framework to help maintain (un-upstreamable) patches on top of a repository, in a versioned repository.
+Framework to maintain patched OpenWrt trees for multiple (custom) targets, alongside building tools (incl. for macOS).

+## Credits

 Inspired by [gluon](https://github.com/freifunk-gluon/gluon)'s approach, but more minimal and *should* work with `/bin/sh`.